Playframes: How Do We Know We Are Playing?

 “Using sophisticated media theory, Playframes unpacks the events of January 6th in unexpected, deeply interesting ways.
 Like an intriguing game, this text puzzles, provokes, enchants, and clarifies.
 It is a page turner, a rare treat in a thoroughly academic book.”

-—Bonnie A. Nardi, Professor Emeritus at the University of California, Irvine; coauthor of Heteromation, and Other Stories of Computing and Capitalism
+—Bonnie A. Nardi, Professor Emeritus, University of California, Irvine; coauthor of Heteromation, and Other Stories of Computing and Capitalism

 “Required reading for our times!
 With her notion of ‘playframes,’ Pearce provides a hermeneutic key to open and interrogate the fraught space between fiction and fact, games and the larger political order.”